JAlblas/data-engineering-zoomcamp/module-1-docker-terraform/homework/README.md

 Modify the files as necessary to create a GCP Bucket and Big Query Dataset.

+### Note:

+See the ../terraform folder for the config files to create a GCP bucket and BQ dataset.

 ## Question 7.
 Terraform Workflow

 Which of the following sequences, **respectively**, describes the workflow for: